micahflack/blog/_posts/2024-06-16-Cubicle-Presence-Tracker.md

 chromium-browser --app=http://0.0.0.0:8888/
 ```

-To make this truly cubicle compatible, I have some 3D printable adapters that can be used w/ VESA 75x75 equipped monitors.
+To make this truly cubicle compatible, I have some 3D printable adapters that can be used with VESA 75x75 equipped monitors.

 I have not tested the load capacity of these adapters, so, PLEASE do not use this with anything other than the recommended monitor.

 When attaching the monitor mount, I used a TV/monitor mounting kit from Home Depot.
 Any flat head bolt that fits the VESA specification should be compatible with the adapter plate.

 ###### NOTE: the hanger is limited to 3.5" thick cubicle walls - measure yours first